 South Korea, and especially Seoul, is full of restaurants and mobile snacks that serve a variety of Korean dishes.
-You can find various Korean street foods in many streets and neighborhoods dedicated to selling cheap and delicious local food.
+You can find Korean street foods in famous spots and neighborhoods dedicated to selling cheap and delicious local food.
 Such places are often very crowded, especially at night.
 These areas are the best place to get acquainted with local cuisine with their noisy atmosphere and full of taste and smell.

 If you like sweet and spicy food, then Tteok-bokki is for you.
 It is undoubtedly the number one Korean street food option and is world famous because of its taste.
 This traditional dish is rice cake made with sweet and spicy chili sauce called gochujang.
 You can find tteokbokki at any outdoor market.
 They are mainly sold with Eomuk Tang or fish cake soup.

 Twigim a Perfect Treat for Travelers

 Twigim or fried food is the perfect treat for travelers.
 You can enjoy fried squid, delicious vegetable hash, boiled egg, shrimp and sweet potato.
 All of them have crunchy bites to them.
 The taste of the vegetables is subtle in this food.
 Also, there are many different types of Twigim to choose from.
 Try tasting each variety of it since it is hard to find it other than South Korea.

 This popular and beloved South Korean street food is a simple delicacy.
 It is the perfect “on the go” food for breakfast.
 Also, this street toast is packed with ingredients.
 You can see this toast during morning hours and also you can see it near bustling metro stations.
 Sandwiches are made of white bread with butter topped with egg batter topped with ham, cheese, shredded cabbage, carrots and other vegetables.
 Then, you can top it with ketchup and mayonnaise to make it even more delicious.
 It is always served hot and packaged so you can eat it wherever you go.